Causes of paralysis

 A stroke is a serious medical condition that occurs when the blood supply to your brain is disturbed.

-Like all organs, to function properly the brain needs a constant supply of blood that contains oxygen and nutrients.
+Like all organs, the brain needs a constant supply of blood that contains oxygen and nutrients to function properly.

 If the blood supply is restricted or stopped, brain cells will begin to die, which can lead to brain damage that often results in paralysis.